paulohms/kubernetes-up-and-running/chapter-9/README.md

 In these situations, while it would work to simply kill the Pod, that would leave your developers with only logs to debug the problem.
 Instead, you can modify the set of labels on the sick Pod.

+## Designing with ReplicaSets

+ReplicaSets are designed to represent a single, scalable microservice inside your architecture.
+The key characteristic of ReplicaSets is that every Pod that is created by the ReplicaSet controller is entirely homogeneous.
+ReplicaSets are designed for stateless (or nearly stateless) services.
+The elements created by the ReplicaSet are interchangeable; when a ReplicaSet is scaled down, an arbitrary Pod is selected for deletion.
+Your application’s behavior shouldn’t change because of such a scale-down operation